shopglobal/digitalocean-node/README.md

 client.droplets.powerOff(123, callback);
 client.droplets.getAction(123, 456, callback);
 ```

+For (potentialy) long-running updates or changes to resources, DigitalOcean's API returns `actions` which are intermediate objects representing a queued job.
+A request can have successful or errored results, and then the outcome of the job can also be successful or errored.
+Since, in most cases, the desired outcome is to work on the finished object, when an `action` is returned, the client handles the intermediate object and returns only the final the final success or error state.

 ## Client Options

 The DigitalOcean client depends on [`request`](https://github.com/request/request), and [options can be passed through](https://github.com/request/request#requestoptions-callback) (e.g. a proxy or user agent).